 The lisianthus is versatile.
 It comes in white, green, blue, pink, lilac, purple and salmon.
 Some flowers even have petals with multiple colours.
 Apart from being colourful, the lisianthus’s petals are also very soft and delicate.
 So handle with care!

 The lisianthus may appear soft and cute, but it has a powerful symbolism, since this flower represents appreciation, gratitude and charisma.
 So it’s always a good time to give yourself or someone else a lisianthus.
-Don’t forget to mention the remarkable symbolism when you present your gift!

 The lisianthus originates from North America, where it grows in desert riverbeds and in prairie regions.
 In the states of Texas, Nebraska, Nevada and Colorado they call this plant prairie gentian.
 Although originally an American beauty, the lisianthus’s rise to glory really only started in Japan.
 It was Japanese growers who crossed the prairie gentian in the 1930s to create the lisianthus we know today.